RuslanDidun91/my-youtube/README.md

 #### my-YouTube is like a small copy of legendary YouTube only much better...
 I am using RapidAPI  as a 3rd party API, Material UI as main UI library and React for front end.

 ## Getting Started
-Join my-YouTube today via [link 👈](https://mern-ecommerse-project.herokuapp.com/) and enjoy watching latest video.
+Join my-YouTube today via [link 👈](https://ruslandidun91.github.io/my-youtube/) and enjoy watching videos.

 <img src="https://i.imgur.com/pgKBvwQ.png" alt="Logo" width="700" height="500">